Do You Need To Exercise More?

 On the two days you’re at the gym, do a complete circuit of activities to maximize your time there.
 Some of these activities are pushups, lunges, squats, lifting weights, and the use of resistance bands.

 Do at least 10-12 repetitions in each set.
-So while technically you’re not exercise more, doing it as often as twice a week will give you noticeable results than doing it only once.
+So while technically you do not exercise more, doing it as often as twice a week will give you noticeable results than doing it only once.

 Do more with less time

 You can do a total body workout even with just 15 minutes of your time.
 A combination of different exercises, such as pushups, pull-ups, basic plank-type core work, squats, plyometric jump squats, and arm work-outs.

 Doing this combination for 15 minutes, twice every week, can actually help build strength.
 It also improves the body’s daily metabolic furnace.
 This shows that a 15-minute workout, albeit short, can yield results when you know what to do with it.

 You do not feel sore the day after exercising